ElenaSj/bikeapp/README.md

 ## Instructions to run the app locally

-**NB!** The app is tested to run on Windows and these instructions are meant for Windows.
+**Disclaimer:** The app is tested to run on Windows and these instructions are meant for Windows.
 I won't bet my money on it running on other OS.

 ### Prerequisites